House to vote on semi-automatic gun ban, after 20-year lapse

 WASHINGTON (AP) — The House is preparing to vote Friday to revive a ban on semi-automatic guns, the first vote of its kind in years and a direct response to the firearms often used in the crush of mass shootings ripping through communities nationwide.

 Once banned in the U.S., the high-powered firearms are now widely blamed as the weapon of choice among young men responsible for many of the most devastating mass shootings.
-But Congress allowed the restrictions first put in place in 1994 to expire a decade later, unable to muster the political support to counter the powerful gun lobby and reinstate the weapons ban.
+But Congress allowed the restrictions on the manufacture and sales of the weapons, first put in place in 1994, to expire a decade later, unable to muster the political support to counter the powerful gun lobby and reinstate the weapons ban.

 Speaker Nancy Pelosi pushed the vote toward passage in the Democratic-run House, saying the earlier ban “saved lives.”